Wesman Todd Shaw started playing the guitar when he was 12 years old. He loves nothing more than to pick one up and pluck some strings.

-Over the years Mick has played a large assortment of six string instruments, but as time has gone on, he's become a guy who nearly always reaches for one of his many Fender Stratocasters.
-His main guitar is a Frankenstein instrument, it's pieced together from parts from '63,'64, and a 1965 Strat.
+Over the years, Mick has played a large assortment of six string instruments, but as time has gone on, he's become a guy who nearly always reaches for one of his many Fender Stratocasters.
+His main guitar is a Frankenstein instrument.
+It's pieced together from parts from '63, '64, and a 1965 Strat.
 This guitar is in an HSH configuration with J.M.
 Rolph pickups and a Floyd Rose vibrato.

 These modifications, the addition of humbuckers and a Floyd Rose make Mick's main guitar, by definition, a Super Strat.
 These days, there's no reason, besides just wanting to, to have all that work done on a Strat.
 You can usually find something exactly like what you want, or at least very close to what you want straight from the factory.

 This is a case of something being very close to what Mick uses.
 The Fender Player HSH Stratocaster is fantastic without modification.
-The Player Series is the brand new line out of Mexico, and is a pointed improvement over the Standard Series which it replaces.
+The Player Series is the brand new line out of Mexico, and is a pointed improvement over the Standard Series, which it replaces.
 What makes the Player Series better than the Fender Standard line before it?

 New on the Fender Player HSH Strat

 The first and foremost improvement of the Fender Player Series is the pickups.
-You can see this guitar is in the HSH pickup formation, the same that Mick Mars, and others use.
+You can see this guitar is in the HSH pickup formation, the same that Mick Mars and others use.
 This is much more of a hard rock and metal sort of pickup formation than a three single coil Strat would be.

 Though these pickups are passive, they are hotter wound than typical.
-They have a bit of a high output, and Fender is describing them as medium output.
+They have a bit of a high output, and Fender describes them as medium output.
 These will drive you into distortion more easily than your typical Alnico II humbuckers.
 No need to go for the aftermarket pups Mick Mars uses.

-The middle single coil pickup is also new in the 2018 Fender Player Strats.
+The middle single coil pickup is a feature in the 2018 Fender Player Strats.
 This is an Alnico V pickup, and it absolutely provides the glassy spanky and quacky tones people expect from Stratocaster single coils.
 It represents an improvement over the Standard series single coils, and not an insignificant one.
 The single coil allows you to go from sounding like Mick Mars to Eric Clapton.
 That's some real versatility and utility in a guitar!

 To truly have a Strat like the ones Mick Mars favors, you simply have to have a Floyd Rose trem, and the locking nut which goes with it.
 This new Fender Player HSH Strat does not have that, but let me tell you about the two point tremolo it does have.
 This is a totally non-traditional Strat trem system, it floats freely, and provides something much closer to what a Floyd Rose does than a vintage style Stratocaster trem system does.

 Unless you are a big Floyd Rose dive bombing type of player, this new two point tremolo will likely satisfy your desires.
 If you need more, you can always get a Floyd installed later.
-These new Fender Player guitars are slightly more expensive than the previous Standards were, but I must say, it is money well spent, as the new upgrades are very substantial.
+These new Fender Player guitars are slightly more expensive than the previous Standards were, but I must say, it is money well spent as the new upgrades are very substantial.

 Fender Player Series Stratocaster HSH Solidbody Electric Guitar Features: